 - 1. Unless road is closed, maintain traffic during construction operations.
 Conduct operations with minimum inconvenience to traffic.
 On two-lane roads, limit operations to one traffic lane at a time, except for minor encroachment in adjacent lane for sawing and installing forms when traffic is maintained.
-For multiple lane roadways, work area may include one lane in each direction. - Adjacent lane shall be opened to traffic prior to the pavement being removed from a patch area. - 3.
-When approved by the Engineer, patch areas may extend up to 2 feet (0.6 m) into adjacent lane as allowed by the contract documents. - 4.
-Adjust work schedule so work for each patch, including removal of barricades and equipment (except cure period for PCC Class C concrete), will be completed the same day it is started between the hours of 30 minutes after sunrise to 30 minutes before sunset.
-If unforeseen conditions result in excavated areas being left overnight, assign a sufficient number of flaggers to warn and direct traffic until patches are placed.
-Additional payment will not be made for necessary flaggers. - 5.
-Place PCC patching material when ambient air and pavement temperatures are at least 45°F (7°C). - 6.
-The Engineer may limit advance sawing. - 7.
+For multiple lane roadways, work area may include one lane in each direction. - 2.
+Adjacent lane shall be opened to traffic prior to the pavement being removed from a patch area. - 3.
+When approved by the Engineer, patch areas may extend up to 2 feet into adjacent lane as allowed by the contract documents. - 4.
+Place PCC patching material when ambient air and pavement temperatures are at least 45°F. - 5.
+The Engineer may limit advance sawing. - 6.
 If an emergency makes a DW joint necessary, temporarily fill excavated area following the joint with a suitable hot or cold paving mixture or stable granular material, as directed by the Engineer.
 The Engineer may direct the lane remain closed to traffic overnight.
-Provide traffic control. - 8.
-When PCC patches without calcium chloride are constructed, place two drums meeting Article 2528.03, C, in front of each patch location where there is a possibility of turning into or returning to the closed lane.
-Additional drums need not be placed for patches spaced closer than 150 feet (45 m). - 9.
-Apply Articles 1107.08, 1107.09, and 1108.03.
+Provide traffic control.